-SDG vs. UPGS, VCP, HEAD, CHH, ULTP, CFX, LIKE, PMP, JLH, and HWDN
+SDG vs. UPGS, VCP, HEAD, CHH, LIKE, ULTP, CFX, PMP, JLH, and HWDN

 Should you be buying Sanderson Design Group stock or one of its competitors?
-The main competitors of Sanderson Design Group include UP Global Sourcing (UPGS), Victoria (VCP), Headlam Group (HEAD), Churchill China (CHH), Ultimate Products (ULTP), Colefax Group (CFX), Likewise Group (LIKE), Portmeirion Group (PMP), John Lewis of Hungerford (JLH), and Howden Joinery Group (HWDN).
+The main competitors of Sanderson Design Group include UP Global Sourcing (UPGS), Victoria (VCP), Headlam Group (HEAD), Churchill China (CHH), Likewise Group (LIKE), Ultimate Products (ULTP), Colefax Group (CFX), Portmeirion Group (PMP), John Lewis of Hungerford (JLH), and Howden Joinery Group (HWDN).
 These companies are all part of the "furnishings, fixtures & appliances" industry.

-Sanderson Design Group vs.
+Sanderson Design Group vs. Its Competitors

 UP Global Sourcing has higher revenue and earnings than Sanderson Design Group.
 UP Global Sourcing is trading at a lower price-to-earnings ratio than Sanderson Design Group, indicating that it is currently the more affordable of the two stocks.